acl-services/paprika/README.md

 ### Example of installing a component

-The following is an example of the button component, but all other components will be installed in a similiar way.
+The following is an example of the button component, but all other components will be installed in a similar way.

 1. Installing the button package: